Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains

-The paper is structured as follows: In Section \ref{sec:model} we introduce the Hamiltonian of the system, discuss its basic properties, particularly the quantum signatures of chaos in its spectrum, and also discuss some properties of the occupation basis, which are the initial states considered in this contribution.
-Section \ref{sec:occupationprob} presents the probabilities of occupation and highlights these as principal observables commonly measured in experiments.
-Moving on to Section \ref{sec:eth}, we scrutinize the validity of the ETH through the lens of two specific observables: the entanglement entropy and the number of bosons in the first site.
-Throughout all section \ref{sec:therm2}, the equilibrium values of the observables for initial states in the occupation basis are compared with those obtained from a microcanonical ensemble.
-Conclusions drawn from our analysis are presented in Section \ref{sec:conclusion}.
+The paper is structured as follows: In Section~\ref{sec:model}, we introduce the Hamiltonian of the system, discuss its key features, and analyze quantum signatures of chaos in its energy spectrum.
+We also describe the occupation (Fock) basis, which serves as the set of initial states for our study.
+In Section~\ref{sec:eth_validity}, we examine three observables commonly measured in experiments—the occupation probabilities, the entanglement entropy, and the local particle number at the center of the chain—and assess their consistency with the Eigenstate Thermalization Hypothesis (ETH).
+Section~\ref{sec:dynamical fock} presents a dynamical analysis of the long-time behavior of Fock states, comparing the equilibrium values of these observables with predictions from the microcanonical ensemble.
+We also highlight the correlation between the participation ratio and thermalization.
+In Section~\ref{sec:lack therm}, we confirm the breakdown of thermalization for certain states using the trace distance as a diagnostic.
+Our conclusions are provided in Section~\ref{sec:conclusion}.